CBD oil can be used as a drug or a food supplement. But no matter what, it is still an herbal extract.

 - Concentration determines potency: Not all products are made the same way, nor do they have the same composition.
-Concentration or strength of CBD present in any product is the total amount of CBD (in milligrams) in every milliliter of the product.
-For instance, a bottle of CBD oil, containing 30 ml of tincture, has 1500 mg of CBD.
+The concentration or strength of CBD present in any product is the total amount of CBD (in milligrams) in every milliliter of the product.
+For instance, a bottle of CBD oil containing 30 ml of tincture has 1500 mg of CBD.
 In that case, a 1-ml serving would mean consuming approximately 50 mg of CBD.
-The higher the CBD concentration, the more potent is the medication.
+The higher the CBD concentration, the more potent the medication is.

 - The Extent of Effect: For most CBD users, the dose depends on how much is needed to reduce their discomfort to a manageable level.
 A light headache may require much less quantity of CBD (in weight) compared to a kind of chronic pain experienced by the same person.

 - First-time vs. long-time user: Sometimes, irrespective of the body weight of a person or the intensity of his pain, the same amount of CBD will not consistently keep helping a person trying to manage his pain.
 With continued use, the body starts to experience a reduced effect if taken in smaller doses.
 In other words, the body develops a level of tolerance to the substance.
 In such cases, higher doses may become necessary to achieve the desired effect.

 The CBD Sweet Spot – How To Calculate Dosage That’s Right For You?

 Keep in mind that the idea is to start with the smallest CBD oil dosage needed for your body weight to gauge your tolerance and then work your way up.